Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Cats Eat Pizza?

-While it’s technically safe for cats to eat pizza, that doesn’t mean you should make it a dietary staple.
-Pizza isn’t all that good for humans, either, and all the same ingredients that make it unhealthy for humans make it unhealthy for cats, too.
+While your cat might not die if they got a try at your pizza, that doesn’t mean you should make it a dietary staple.
+Pizza isn’t all that good for humans, either, but some of the ingredients in pizza that are safe for humans are toxic for cats.

-Pizza is high in sodium, sugar, preservatives, and food coloring.
-Not only that, but it’s high in saturated fats, which is detrimental to their health.
-Therefore, you don’t want to give your cat much pizza at all.
+Pizza is high in carbohydrates, high in fats, and relatively low in protein.
+It might also contain onion and garlic, which are toxic to cats and are therefore detrimental to their health.
+So, you don’t want to give your cat any pizza at all.
 While your much larger body can handle a slice or two with ease, those same quantities can be dangerous for your cat.

 Can Cats Eat Cheese?